ReeceTeramoto/RestaurantMenu/README.md

 ### Python Version
 - None currently known

+### MATLAB Version
+- GUI version requires MATLAB (GNU Octave has limited GUI support)
+- Some advanced MATLAB features may not be available in Octave

 ## Authors

 - **Original Java Version**: Matthew Hino and Reece Teramoto (April 14, 2014)
 - **Python Version**: Adapted from the original Java code (2025)
+- **MATLAB Version**: Adapted from the original Java code (2025)

+## Getting Started

+Choose the version that best fits your needs:
+- **Java**: Traditional desktop application with Swing GUI
+- **Python**: Modern cross-platform application with tkinter
+- **MATLAB**: Scientific computing environment with object-oriented features

+All versions demonstrate the same object-oriented programming concepts and provide equivalent functionality.